IS303-Steffen/p03-hair-salon/README.md

     - The easiest way to do this is just using the str function `.replace()`.
     - Here's an example of replacing 'M' with 'Male' in the `c_gender` column.
 Don't actually do this, just try and see how you could apply this logic to the `c_phone_number` column to get rid of the `-`s in the column.
         - `c_df['c_gender'] = c_df['c_gender'].str.replace("M", "Male")`
+    - I recommend you don't do this until after you've run the code to create your appointments dataframe.
 - Export your data to your SQLite database
     - Using the connected SqliteDatabase object from your `initialize_database()` function (which I just call `db`), send your DataFrame data to your database.
 Make sure you send the Customer and Stylist data first before the Appointment data (since the primary keys need exist before the foreign keys)
     - ```